opencap/protocol/CAP.md

 ### Example Usage

-* Bob decides to send Alice 5 BTC via her alias alice@domain.tld
+* Bob decides to send Alice 5 NANO via her alias alice@domain.tld
 * Bob's wallet does a name server lookup to the SRV record for domain.tld
 * Wallet finds a SRV record that contains: